 To view Cairn Terriers currently in need of rehoming or other forms of assistance & voluntary help

 If there are no dogs currently viewable via this link, & you are interested in homing a Cairn, please contact a Trustee to be added to a list of prospective owners

-Before applying to adopt a Cairn, prospective owners will need to read our Conditions for adoption & complete a questionnaire & application form downloaded here.
-This should be completed and returned by post to one of the Trustees or the Secretary.
+This should be completed and returned by post to one of the Trustees or to the Secretary.
 All applications are kept on file and as soon as a suitable Cairn becomes available you will be contacted.
 We try to match the dog to its new owner rather than have a waiting list.
 This is to maximise the potential for a successful adoption.